Dog Coughing After Drinking Water (Here’s Why)

 For dogs with possible acid reflux, offer smaller, more frequent meals and avoid feeding right before bedtime.
 If kennel cough or tracheal collapse is a possibility, minimizing excitement and preventing pulling on the leash can greatly reduce coughing episodes.

 Monitor for additional symptoms such as changes in breathing, appetite issues, lethargy, or thicker mucus.
-While occasional coughing may be harmless, persistent coughing after drinking water is a sign your dog should be checked by a veterinarian.
+While occasional coughing may be harmless, persistent coughing after drinking water is a sign that your dog should be checked by a veterinarian.

 When to Call or Visit Your Vet